NickStefan/parsexcel.js/README.md

 Test
 =====
-Run `npm test`
+    npm test

-Inspect
+Inspect Excel's XML
 =======
-Inspect the xml files inside of the test/spreadsheets/*.xlsx files with:
-`npm run inspect-xlsx`
+    npm run inspect-xlsx

 This will run a bash script to unzip the test folder xlsx files into xml files.
-Check the contents folders inside of the test/spreadsheets/ folder after running.
+Editing a parsing library sometimes requires inspecting the XML files that you're trying to parse.

 MIT License.